carpentries/instructor-training/episodes/05-memory.md

 Most people will have found they only remember 5-7 words.
 Don't worry if you remembered fewer - many factors can affect short-term memory in different situations.
 Fortunately, there are techniques that we can use to improve our effective short-term memory.
-We'll illustrate one of these techniques and then describe how this is applicable to our workshops.
+We will illustrate one of these techniques and then describe how this is applicable to our workshops.

 ## Strategies For Memory Management